 If your project proposes to subdivide property into additional lots, visit the Divide Property page for more information.

-When planning to demolish an existing home and build a newer home please email the Permit Tech or visit us in the Development Services Center for information on the process.
+When planning to demolish an existing home and build a newer home please email a Permit Technician or visit us in the Development Services Center for information on the process.

 When don't I need a permit?

 - Sidewalks, driveways and detached decks not more than 30 inches above adjacent grade and not over any basement or story below.

 - One-story detached accessory structures, provided the floor area does not exceed 200 square feet.